AdoriZahard/hi3er/docs/index.md

 !!! note
     Updated 6.1.
 The strength of this build noticeably goes up in Kalpas +2 weathers.

-> Boss to be Chosen: Hephaestus, then Elysia, Aponia (easiest) or Vill-V.
+> Boss to be Chosen: Husk, then Elysia, Aponia (easiest) or Vill-V.

 ####<p align="center">Setup</p>